danielsevigny/danielsevigny/README.md

 ##  Web Developer | Technology Enthusiast

 Hello!
-I'm Daniel, a web developer with a keen interest in modern web technologies.
+I'm Daniel, a bilingual web developer from Montréal with a keen interest in modern web technologies.
 My training has equipped me with a solid grasp of both front-end and back-end development.

 ###  What I work with :computer: